 L’Etivaz cheese is produced only between 10th May and 10th October.

-Milk from cows grazing on mountain pastures, at an altitude of between 1,000 (3,280 ft) and 2,000 metres (6,561 ft) above sea-level, is utilised.
+Milk from cows grazing on mountain pastures, at an altitude of between 1,000 (3,280 ft) and 2,000 metres (6,561 ft) above sea level, is utilised.
 This factor influences the character of the cheese as Alpine herbs and flora help give L’Etivaz its distinctive flavour.
 This Swiss cheese is a touch fruity with a nutty undertone.

 Many people visualize Swiss cheese as riddled with holes.
-They are technically known as ‘eyes’ and formed by bubbles.
+They are technically known as ‘eyes’ and are formed by bubbles.
 L’Etivaz is solid.
 Newly formed wheels of cheese are pressed overnight up in mountain chalets, helping to make the presence of eyes unlikely.
 They are then delivered to the chalet in L’Etivaz, a hamlet that is home to around 150 people.

 Cheese has been matured in the cellars of La Maison de L’Etivaz since 1934, two years after the cooperative’s foundation.

 The ripening process takes a minimum of 135 days.